alphagov/notifications-tech-docs/source/documentation/_callbacks.md

 Find more [information about returned letters](https://www.notifications.service.gov.uk/using-notify/delivery-times#returned-mail).
 It can take a few weeks to receive information about a returned letter.

 The callback message is formatted in JSON.
-All of the values are strings.
 The key, description and format of the callback message arguments will be:

 | Key | Description | Format |
 |:---|:---|:---|